FredrikPedersen/Learning_Kotlin/README.md

 ````

 - Contravariance is the opposite of covariance, i.e. you accept an instance of a subclass or any of its superclass.
-- Cotravariance is enabled using the out keyword.
+- Contravariance is enabled using the out keyword.
 - Contravariance variables can only be passed into a function, not returned.

 ````Kotlin